libgraviton/messaging-java/src/main/java/com/github/libgraviton/messaging/strategy/jms/README.md

 QueueConnection connection = new JmsConnection.Builder().applyProperties(properties, "context").build();

 ```
-This will use all `config.*` properties to configure the connection.
+This will use all `context.*` properties to configure the connection.

 The following builder methods / properties are currently supported: